 - 6. To ensure that the principles and obligations stipulated in the Act, Regulations and this Guideline are complied with, - i.
-All named procurement officers shall observe the rules of and communicate the content of this guideline to suppliers/ contractors; and - ii.
+All named procurement officers shall observe the rules of and communicate the content of this guideline to suppliers/ contractors ; and - ii.
 All suppliers/contractors shall observe the rules of and communicate the content of this guideline to their agents, including employees, subcontractors and subsidiaries who may be engaged in procurement proceedings with a public body; - 7.
-The content of this guideline shall be communicated in the relevant local language and in a manner that is understood by all.
+Suppliers/ contractors engaging in business with public bodies shall operate in full compliance with the laws of Trinidad and Tobago.
+The provisions of this guideline shall be deemed to be incorporated by reference into the standard bidding documents of procuring entities and shall therefore be binding on suppliers/contractors who shall commit to the same by duly signing the form set out in Appendix 1: Declaration and Commitment.

-- 8. Suppliers/ contractors engaging in business with public bodies shall operate in full compliance with the laws of Trinidad and Tobago.
-The provisions of this guideline shall be deemed to be incorporated by reference into the standard bidding documents of procuring entities and shall therefore be binding on suppliers/contractors who shall commit to the same by duly signing the form set out in Appendix 1. - 9.
-The OPR shall, on its own initiative or upon receipt of a complaint, consider, inquire into, investigate and or institute ineligibility proceedings in accordance with section 41 and section 58 of the Act and [Regulation X]. - 10.
-In accordance with [Regulation X ] a public body may submit a report to the OPR on any breaches by suppliers/ contractors of this guideline and any action taken against the breach.
+- 8. The OPR shall, on its own initiative or upon receipt of a complaint, consider, inquire into, investigate and or institute ineligibility proceedings in accordance with section 41 and section 58 of the Act and [Regulation X]. - 9.
+In accordance with [Regulation X] a public body may submit a report to the OPR on any breaches by suppliers/ contractors of this guideline and any action taken against the breach.